nvtkaszpir/3d-print/prusa-link-no-password/README.md

 nginx_proxy  | cache_thumb 172.24.0.1 - HIT [29/Mar/2025:14:14:00 +0000]  "HEAD /thumb/l/usb/VSLOT2~7.GCO HTTP/1.1" 200 0 "-" "curl/7.81.0"
 ```
   <!-- markdownlint-enable html line-length -->

+If youwant to disable logs then remove or comment out lines with `access_log` from the config.